 Home fans remain at what was the Kop end, now the Don Revie Stand.
 Away fans are allocated eight sections of the John Charles West Stand, B1-B4 and C15-C17, plus FA7, nearest the South Stand on Elland Road itself.
 Access is through entrances 1 and 2.

 Leeds and nearer Cottingley stations are too far or inconvenient to walk and bus stops on Elland Road are suspended one hour before and after each match.
-The frequent R2 match-day shuttle (return £2.50, £1.25 children) therefore comes into its own, setting off from Sovereign Street behind Leeds station, near the Hilton, and dropping off at the corner of the South and East Stands.
+The frequent R2 match-day shuttle (single £2/return £3, £1.50/£2 children & seniors) therefore comes into its own, setting off from Sovereign Street behind Leeds station, near the Hilton, and dropping off at the corner of the South and East Stands.
 Buses should be waiting after final whistle.
-Journey time is 10min.
+Journey time is 10mins.

-If you’re going to the stadium during the week, then bus Nos.51/52 (every 10-15min) and 54/55 (every 30min) run from Vicar Lane behind Leeds Opera House to Elland Road, journey time 10min.
+If you’re going to the stadium earlier or during the week, then buses 51/52 (every 10-15min) and 54/55 (every 30min) run from Vicar Lane behind Leeds Opera House to Elland Road, journey time 10min.

 The sat nav code for Elland Road is LS11 0ES.
 Around the ground, four council-run car parks – A and B on Wesley Street (LS11 0ES), C on Elland Road (LS11 0EY) and Fullerton Park (LS11 0ES) – provide plenty of space on match days at £6 per vehicle.
 Car park A is the easiest to exit after the game.

-With Leeds attracting 30,000-plus crowds in 2018-19, demand is high though actual sell-outs are rare.
+With capacity at 38,000 and 30,000-plus crowds for Championship games in 2018-19, demand will be high once spectators are watching Premier League games.
 Advance purchase is encouraged with a £5 levy on match-day sales.
-Distribution is generally around three weeks before the match, the first week for members only.
+Distribution is generally around three weeks before the match, the first week for Gold Members only.

-The main ticket office (Mon-Fri 9am-5pm, non-match Sat 9am-1pm) is behind the West Stand, with hotline (£1.50 charge) purchases on 0371 334 1992 (inland only).
+The main ticket office (Mon-Fri 9am-5pm, non-match Sat 9am-1pm) is behind the West Stand, with hotline (£1.50 charge) purchases on (UK only) 0371 334 1992.
 Online sales carry a £1 charge per ticket – AmEx not accepted.
 On match days, the ticket office opens from 9am until kick-off, while on Saturdays only reopens for 30min after the final whistle.

 The Elland Road Superstore (Mon-Sat 9am-5.30pm, Sun 10am-4pm, match days up to kick-off then for 1hr after final whistle) is by the Billy Bremner statue between the East and South Stands.
 Merchandise includes smiley-badge retro shirts, club history DVDs and logo’d overlay stickers for your remote control.
-Alongside the famous all-white kit, the second strip for 2018-19 is a striking dark-blue number with light-blue and yellow markings.
+Along with the famous all-white kit, the second strip for 2019-20 is green-and-black stripes.

-In 2016, a new city-centre outlet (Mon-Sat 9am-6pm, Sun 11.30am-5pm) opened at the Merrion Centre between Merrion Street and Merrion Way.
-There are two other shops, one also central, on Level 2 of Trinity Leeds (Mon-Sat 9am-8pm, Sun 11am-5pm) in Albion Street, the other in the departures lounge of Leeds-Bradford Airport (daily 4.30am-4.30pm).
+In 2019, a large two-floor outlet opened at the White Rose Shopping Centre (outlet 25) on Dewsbury Road, the other side of Beeston from Elland Road.
+There are also two city-centre stores at the Merrion Centre between Merrion Street and Merrion Way and on Level 2 of Trinity Leeds (Mon-Sat 9am-8pm, Sun 11am-5pm) in Albion Street.
+The outlet in the departures lounge of Leeds-Bradford Airport is now closed.

 The best option for all fans is The Drysalters, a 10min walk from the ground on Elland Road by the dual carriageway, passing under a railway bridge as you walk from the stadium.
 It has a pool table, dartboard and TV sport, plus Tetley’s and San Miguel among the draught beers.